hiowenluke/sequelize-raw-query/README.md

 # Sequelize raw query

-Sequelize-raw-query executes raw sql statements, supports where, order and limit objects in sequelize (sequelize.query() does not).
-Sequelize-raw-query provides templateData which is more friendly than replacements, the difference is:
+Sequelize-raw-query (sequery) executes raw sql statements, supports where, order and limit objects which sequelize.query() does not.
+Sequery provides templateData which is more friendly than replacements, the difference is:

 ```
 * Replacements